ccoenraets/slackforce/README.md

 1. Once your app is deployed, go back to the Connected App in Salesforce, and change the OAuth callback URL: Use the URL of your actuall Heroku app, followd by /oauthcallback.
 For example: https://mynewapp.herokuapp.com/oauthcallback

-### Step 3: Create the Slash Commands in Slack
+### Step 3: Create the Slack App & Enable Slack Commands

 1. In a browser, go to the customization page for your Slack workspace.
 For example ```https://YOUR_TEAM_NAME.slack.com/customize/```.
 Replace ```YOUR_TEAM_NAME``` with your actual team/workspace name.
 Click the "hanburger" menu icon in the upper left, and open the Configure Apps menu.
 In the upper right, click on "Build".

-1. click on **Create New App**, and choose 'from scratch'.
+1. Click on **Create New App**, and choose 'from scratch'.

-1. choose a name: 'SlackMySalesforce', and choose your workspace.
+1. Choose a name: 'SlackMySalesforce', and choose your workspace.
 Click **Create App**.

 1. On the Basic Information page for your app, open the **Add features and functionality** area.